Do you have a customer retention strategy in place to keep them coming back to you?

 But things can always be improved, especially with retention, as there’s always new data and tactics you can test for better targeting and personalisation.

-It can be hard to recommend how to improve your retention strategy without knowing your business, but here are a few general ways to do this that you may not have tried:
+It can be hard to recommend how to improve your customer retention strategy without knowing your business, but here are a few general ways to do this that you may not have tried:

 - Offer effective/fast customer support to delight them when they’re struggling